-If you’re considering transitioning to an electric fleet, you likely have questions regarding vehicle range and battery life.
+If you’re considering transitioning to an electric fleet, you likely have questions regarding vehicle range and electric vehicle battery lifespan.

 The good news is that modern EV batteries are designed to last with advancements in technology making them more reliable and efficient than ever.